 \section{Introduction and main results}

 Let $\cD:=\{(X_i,Y_i):i=1,\cdots,N\}$ be a set of $N$ i.i.d random variables with values in $\cX\times \R$.
-From a statistical stand point, each $X_i$ can be viewed as an input associated with an output $Y_i$.
-For a new input $X$, one would like to guess its associated output $Y$, assuming that $(X,Y)$ is distributed according to the same probability distribution that generated the data $\cD$.
+From a statistical standpoint, each $X_i$ can be viewed as an input associated with a real-valued output $Y_i$.
+Given a new input $X$, one would like to guess its associated output $Y$, assuming that $(X,Y)$ is distributed according to the same probability distribution that generates the data $\cD$.
 To that end, one may use $\cD$ to construct a function $\hat f_N(\cD,\cdot)=\hat f_N(\cdot)$, and the hope is that $\hat f_N(X)$ is close to $Y$ in some sense.